zhiyuan-95/future-forcasting/README.md

 This project is both **technically feasible** and **novel**.
 All required datasets are public, the LLM component is lightweight (summarization + scoring), and the temporal model is compact enough for efficient training.
 The result will be a unified forecasting system that improves upon existing political event prediction frameworks by incorporating both **temporal patterns** and **contextual understanding** of events.
 The project has strong potential for academic publication, practical application in risk analysis, and long-term extensibility into global forecasting, early warning systems, and international relations modeling.

 This executive summary reflects a scalable, impactful, and research-worthy direction appropriate for a master’s capstone or early-stage academic research project.

+## Detailed Research Proposal

+See the full proposal in [`docs/Research_Proposal.md`](docs/Research_Proposal.md) for a comprehensive description of motivation, methodology, evaluation, and deliverables.